ZealinBee/DreamTalk/STYLING_GUIDE.md

-# DreamTalk Styling Guide
+# WakeAndTalk Styling Guide

 ## Overview

-DreamTalk features a cozy, journal-like aesthetic designed to create an immersive dream-recording experience.
+WakeAndTalk features a cozy, journal-like aesthetic designed to create an immersive dream-recording experience.
 The design evokes the feeling of opening a personal journal with a warm, comforting atmosphere.

 ## Color Palette